soasme/PeppaPEG/ROADMAP.md

 - [ ] backrefs is not necessary if there is no BackReference in Sequence.
 - [ ] static lib.
 - [ ] A python grammar.
-- [ ] A binary executable for display parsed results in JSON output.
-The executable can support general programming languages, such as Mustache, Python, JSON, YAML, etc. Some other programs can then takes the input from stdin and do some fancy work. `peppapeg --lang=py38 source.py`
 - [ ] Add tutorials (json, mustache, ini) in docs.
 - [ ] Add how-to guides in docs.
 - [ ] Add explanations in docs.